juliangra/rick-and-morty-wiki-vue/backend/README.md

 # Backend documentation

+## Important to note

+In order to not affect the backend and database from project 3, the group has copied the backend folder from project 3 and created a new database for project 4. **The only changes in the backend from project 3 to project 4 include changing the port it runs on and communicating with a new database, in order to not conflict with project 3**.

 ## Introduction

 Below is an overview of the directories in the `backend` directory, and a general description of their contents.